LexiFi/dead_code_analyzer/docs/fields_and_constructors/code_constructs/POLYMORPHIC_TYPE.md

 The constructor `Left` is used to build the value stored in `left`.
 The constructor `Right` is never built but matched upon.
 Thus, `Left` is used while `Right` is not.
-Both the fields `both.left` and `both.right` are written bu only the field `both.right` is read.
+Both the fields `both.left` and `both.right` are written but only the field `both.right` is read.
 This leaves `both.left` as unused.

-Compiler and analyze :
+Compile and analyze :
 ```
 $ make: Entering directory '/tmp/docs/fields_and_constructors/code_constructs/polymorphic_type'
 ocamlopt -w +37+69 -bin-annot polymorphic_type_lib.mli polymorphic_type_lib.ml polymorphic_type_bin.ml